TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 4. **Analytics**: Analytics tools can be used to track user behavior and identify areas of the website or campaign that are performing well or poorly.
 This data can be used to make data-driven decisions and optimize the design or content.

-5. **A/B testing**: A/B testing involves randomly dividing a sample population into two groups and exposing each group to a different version of the website or campaign.
+5. **A/B testing**: A/B testing involves randomly dividing a sample population into two or more groups and exposing each group to a different version of the website or campaign.
 The results are then analyzed to determine which version performed better in achieving the desired outcome.
-The goal is to identify which version is statistically significant and has a higher conversion rate.
+The goal is to identify which version has a higher conversion rate.

 ## A/B testing is an ideal solution for optimizing conversion rate